Mortgage Calculator vs Amortization Schedule: Which One Do You Need?

 What a Mortgage Calculator Actually Does

 A mortgage calculator answers a single question: given a loan amount, an interest rate, and a term, what is the fixed monthly principal-and-interest payment?
-Under the hood, it runs the standard amortizing-loan formula, which solves for the constant payment that retires the loan over the chosen number of months.
+Under the hood, it runs the standard amortizing-loan formula M = P Γ— r(1+r)^n / ((1+r)^n βˆ’ 1), which solves for the constant payment that retires the loan over the chosen number of months.
 Most calculators also let you tack on property taxes, homeowners insurance, PMI, and HOA dues so the number looks like the full PITI payment your lender will collect.

 This is also the right tool for "what-if" scenarios.
 What if I put 20% down instead of 10%?
 What if rates drop half a point before I lock?
 What if I stretch to a 30-year term instead of a 15-year?
 The ScoutMyTool mortgage calculator lets you flip these inputs in seconds without rebuilding a spreadsheet.
-According to the Consumer Financial Protection Bureau, comparing at least three loan offers can save thousands over the life of the loan, and a calculator is the fastest way to do that math.
+CFPB research and the agency's Regulation Z disclosure design both stress the value of comparing at least three Loan Estimates side-by-side (CFPB Regulation Z), and a calculator is the fastest way to pre-screen those offers.

 What a calculator will not show you, though, is how the payment is split between principal and interest, how that split changes over time, or how much total interest you will pay across all 360 months.
 For that, you need the schedule.